-Introduction to Hadoop and Splunk
+Introduction to Hadoop vs Splunk

 Splunk is a monitoring tool.
 It offers a platform for log analytics, it analyzes the log data and creates visualizations out of it.
 Splunk facilitates the software for indexing, searching, monitoring and analyzing machine data, through a web-based interface.

-Key Differences between Hadoop vs Splunk
+Key Differences Between Hadoop and Splunk

-Below is the Differences between Hadoop and Splunk are as follows
+Below is the differences between Hadoop and Splunk are as follows:

 - Hadoop gives insight and hidden patterns by processing and analyzing the Big Data coming from various sources such as web applications, telematics data and many more.